This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What will happen:

 - You will lie on your back, with your head slightly lower than your feet.
 A cushion may be placed under you, between your shoulder blades.
-You will be attached to a monitor so your caregiver can watch your heartbeat during the procedure.
+You will be attached to a heart monitor so your caregiver can watch your heartbeat during the procedure.
 An ultrasound or x-ray may be used to help guide the placement of the catheter and port.
 Local anesthesia will be given as a shot to numb the area where your port will be placed.

 - Your caregiver will insert a needle through your skin until it reaches your vein.
-A guidewire and sheath (cover) will be put through the needle and into your vein, and the needle is removed.
-A catheter will be put in over the guidewire, through the sheath, and into your vein.
+A catheter will be put in over the needle and into your vein.
 You may be asked to hum while the catheter is placed to prevent air from entering the catheter.
-The guidewire and sheath will be removed.
-A skin incision (cut), and a pocket under your skin, will be made where the port will be implanted.
-A space will be made under your skin to connect the catheter and port together.
+An incision, and a pocket under your skin, will be made where the port will be implanted.
+A space will be made under your skin to connect the catheter to the port.
 The port will be secured with stitches to nearby tissue.
 The cut will be closed with stitches or tissue glue, and may be covered with a bandage until it heals.